 A pelvic exam .
-Your doctor will feel for cysts or scar tissue.
+Your doctor will feel for signs of cysts or scar tissue.
 But this may not be enough to tell if you have endometriosis.

 Ultrasound .
 This uses high-frequency sound waves to make a picture of your reproductive organs.
 During the test, a technician might put the ultrasound scanning wand, called a transducer, into your vagina or move it across your belly.
-Ultrasound doesn’t always show endometriosis, but it is good at finding ovarian cysts, which are common in women with the condition.
+Ultrasound doesn’t always show endometriosis, but it is good at finding endometriomas, a type of ovarian cyst which is common in women with the condition.